Learn the common signs of mental illness in adults and adolescents.

 Studies have found that individuals who take antiepileptic medications including lamotrigine have suicidal thoughts or behaviors up to twice as often than individuals who take placebo (inactive medication).
 These thoughts or behaviors occurred in approximately 1 in 500 patients taking the antiepileptic class of medications.
 If you experience any thoughts or impulses to hurt yourself, you should contact your doctor immediately.

 A rare but life-threatening immune system reaction which can cause serious blood or liver problems has been reported with lamotrigine use.
-Contact your healthcare provider immediately if you experience fever, frequent infections, severe muscle pain, swelling of the face, eyes, lips, or tongue, swollen lymph glands, unusual bruising or bleeding, weakness, fatigue, or yellowing of the skin or white part of your eyes.
+Contact your health care provider immediately if you experience fever, frequent infections, severe muscle pain, swelling of the face, eyes, lips, or tongue, swollen lymph glands, unusual bruising or bleeding, weakness, fatigue, or yellowing of the skin or white part of your eyes.
 Onset usually occurs within the first several weeks after starting therapy.
-Patients with HLH symptoms should be evaluated promptly; discontinuation and conversion to alternate therapy may be required.
+Patients with hemophagocytic lymphohistiocytosis (HLH) symptoms should be evaluated promptly; discontinuation and conversion to alternate therapy may be required.

 Seizures may occur if a patient taking lamotrigine suddenly stops taking it.